Arado Ar 196: Aircraft on display

 The Aircraft Historical Museum, Sola, Norway, has on display an Ar 196 A-2 fuselage frame raised from the wreck of the German cruiser Blücher in Oslofjord.

 Another aircraft is known to lie in the Jonsvatnet, a lake near Trondheim in Norway.
 A number of wartime German aircraft have been recovered from the lake, but the Ar 196 remains undisturbed as its crew were killed when it crashed there in 1940 and it has the status of a war grave.

-A wrecked Arado Ar 196 A-3, believed to be D1 + EH, was snagged by a fishing trawler off the island of Irakleia in 1982 at a depth of 91 meters.
+A wrecked Ar 196 A-3, believed to be D1 + EH, was snagged by a fishing trawler off the island of Irakleia in 1982 at a depth of 91 meters.
 It was towed out of the fishing lanes to shallower waters (about 11 meters).
 The upside-down plane, with fuselage and wings mostly intact, has become a popular spot for scuba diving.